OctopusDeploy/blog/blog/2019-11/azure-script-extension/index.md

 Trying to encode a PowerShell script into the `commandToExecute` JSON string quickly becomes unmanageable.
 Downloading scripts using the `fileUris` is a much better solution, and the scripts can be hosted in Azure blob storage for better security if needed.
 :::

-This example is quite straight forward, and for simple software installations this is all we need.
+This example is quite straight forward, and for simple software installations, this is all we need.
 Unfortunately, not all software is this easy to install.

 ## Install SQL Server